adliance/ResxR/Readme.md

 ## Installing

-`dotnet tool install -g ResxDiff --no-cache --ignore-failed-sources -v q`

-Or build it yourself (scroll down for build instructions) and install it via the `install.cmd` file on root level of this repository.
+Build it yourself (scroll down for build instructions) and install it via the `install.cmd` file on root level of this repository.
-The install file packs the project as tool and installs ist locally as global tool.
+The install file packs the project as tool and installs it locally as global tool.

 ## Usage

 `$ ResxDiff --help`

 ```
-ResxDiff 1.0
+ResxDiff 1.0.0
-Copyright (C) 2012 - 2024 Tom Wadley, Adrian Fürschuß
+Copyright (C) 2024 ResxDiff
+Displays information about .resx files, shows differences between .resx files and performs operations on .resx files
 Usage: ResxDiff [OPTION]...
 [FILE]
 Usage: ResxDiff [OPTION]...
 [FILE1] [FILE2]
 Usage: ResxDiff [OPTION]...
 [FILE]...
-Displays information about .resx files, shows differences between .resx files
-and performs operations on .resx files

   -m, --missing-keys                 Finds keys present in the first file which are missing in the second